openwebnet/openwebnet-android/README.md

 This Android application is an unofficial free and Open Source client under MIT license.

+If you like this app and find it useful please consider making a donation.
+Some possible future improvements:
+- Sound System / Radio
+- Energy Management
+- Quick search and sorting
+- Backup / Import / Export configuration

+If you find a bug or have any suggestions do not leave a negative rating but contact me via email, I will try to help you.

 *OpenWebNet is a BTicino registered trademark*

 ### Screenshots